Pantser, Plotter, and Plantser: The 3 Dominant Types of Writers

 Why?

-Because writing with no direction likely means there will be lots of rewriting, since these types of writers usually take a vague idea and run with it.
-While fun in the moment, this can lead to lots of plot holes, which means rewriting (a lot of it) is almost guranteed.
+The pantsing approach, writing with no direction, likely means there will be lots of rewriting, since these types of writers usually take a vague idea and run with it.
+While fun in the moment, this can lead to lots of plot holes, which means rewriting (a lot of it) is almost guaranteed.

+Pantsers will have to eventually look at plot structure and outlines.
+They just do it after the first draft is done.
+And that can be overwhelming.

 In novel writing, too much editing can lead to burnout and manuscript abandonment.
 And rewriting, although inevitable for every type of writer, is especially steep for a pantser.